mildred/actioncable-to-eventsource/README.md

               "unsubscribe": true
             }

-      - Send requests: send a message to an ActionCable channel
+      - Send requests: send a message to an ActionCable channel (action key is the method invoked on the server side)

             {
               "identifier": {"channel": "...", ...},
-              "send":       {...}
+              "send":       {"action": "...", ...}
             }

     Note that the actual request body is an array of these requests, for